gregb122/grpc-chat-python/README.md

 # gRPC terminal chat

-`gRPC terminal chat` lets you easly host your own chat server and set up terminal chat clients with that one wierd friend :trollface:
+`gRPC terminal chat` lets you easly host your own chat server and set up terminal chat clients with that one wierd friend

 ## Contents